Tag Archives: vas reversal atlanta

 how-big-is-a-micron

-So why is an operating microscope necessary for reversing a vasectomy?
+So why is an operating microscope and the expertise of an experienced surgeon important for successfully reversing a vasectomy?

 Well…